Danthesage01/alpha-gap-api/README.md

 ## Solution:

-I created a RESTful API using the following endpoints:
+I created a RESTful API with the following endpoints:

 POST /talks – This endpoint allows you to add a new talk.